 - North Dakota community banks are thriving because of their partnerships with BND: 10 community banks per 100,000 population, the highest in the U.S.

-- BND originated or renewed 15,696 loans to state businesses, projects and students, totaling $1.33 billion in 2019.
-The total loan portfolio is $4.5 billion.
+- BND originated or renewed 15,696 loans to state businesses, projects and students, totaling $1.33 billion in their 100th year of 2019.
+Their total loan portfolio in 2022 was $5.4 billion.

 - BND works actively to create successful new businesses to reduce the state’s dependence on oil and gas.

 - BND responded to the COVID-19 crisis with confidence in 2020, filling the gaps that federal programs didn’t support and seeing a 15% Return on Investment (ROI).
+Their ROI in 2022 was 19%.

 Detailed Comparison of New Mexico and North Dakota